 Brighton College does not provide these materials.

 Some states have home inspection license laws that require live home inspections.
-Please be sure to check with your state to see if there are any additional requirements to obtaining your license, in addition to training.
-Check your states requirements by clicking on the button below:State Requirements
+Please be sure to check with your state to see if there are any additional requirements for obtaining your license in addition to training.
+Check your state’s requirements by clicking on the button below:State Requirements

 E-books are provided for students in the Home Inspection program.